January 25, 2021

 This is a difficult task, no doubt, but it is worthy of our time, commitment, and energy.
 By contextualizing the journey of discipleship, we are stewarding the opportunity for people to grow where God has planted them.
 In Kairos, we are committed to helping participants see and experience the broad and beautiful Body of Christ, to engage in rich community with others on the same journey, and more importantly to help all participants learn and grow in the crucible of real, daily living.
 In doing so, participants are daily walking with their local community of faith as fellow participants in the Great Commission.

-Join us next week as we look at customized mastery.
+Join us next week as we look at customized proficiency.
 You will find that the question of “which community” will be of importance there, as well.